guillaumeblanc/ozz-animation/_documentation/build.md

 cmake --build ./ --config Release
 {% endhighlight %}

 ozz-animation libraries and samples will be build by default.
-Fbx tools will be automatically built if a compatible FbxSdk is found.
 Unit tests are disabled by default, which can be changed by setting ozz_build_tests to ON.
 All build options are listed in the project root [CMakeLists.txt file][link_src_build_options].

+> Fbx tools will be automatically built if a compatible FbxSdk is found.

 An optional python script `build-helper.py` is available in the root directory to help performing all operations: